We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 12. South Korea

-As mentioned above, South Korea is also a country that consumes dogs.
+As mentioned above, South Korea is also a country that regularly prepares dog meat for human consumption.
 Up to one million dogs are eaten in this country each year.

 It has been reported there are at least 3,000 dog farms located in South Korea.
 South Korea, according to the Humane Society International, is the top country for the farming of dog meat [2].